olemeli/image-info/README.md

 - color depth (in bits per pixel)
 - compression

 Please note that not all of this information might be available.
 For example, some file formats (such as GIF) do not specify resolution.
-Other formats allow some of the fields to be empty. __Also, apparently some of the testing files' names and their contents are not the same.__ (For example, ```1305х864х183RLE.bmp``` contains uncompressed data.
+Other formats allow some of the fields to be empty. __Also, apparently some of the testing files' names and their contents are not the same.__ (For example, ```1305х864х183RLE.bmp``` contains uncompressed data).

 For extracting this information from the file I've used [metadata-extractor](https://github.com/drewnoakes/metadata-extractor).